dcf21/star-charter/README.md

 angular width, and scales the star chart to automatically show the requested ephemerides.

+## Change history

+**Version 6.0** (26 Aug 2024) - Removed external dependency on [ephemerisCompute](https://github.com/dcf21/ephemeris-compute-de430) to show the positions of solar system objects.
+This can now be done natively by `StarCharter`.

+**Version 5.0** (24 Aug 2024) - Added a huge array of new configuration options.
+The default projection has been changed to `stereographic`, which can display fields of view as wide as 360 degrees.
+A new option for the setting `coords` - `alt_az` - allows the local sky to be drawn for a particular location.

+**Version 4.0** (16 Oct 2022) - Bugfix release.

+**Version 3.0** (14 Dec 2021) - Initial public release.

 ## Author

 This code was developed by Dominic Ford <https://dcford.org.uk>.
 It is distributed under the Gnu General Public License V3.